 How can Three Square help me find and apply for assistance?

 Three Square’s SNAP Outreach Team assists households with applications for benefit programs for which they may be eligible.
-In its first three years, Three Square’s SNAP Outreach Team provided benefit application assistance to nearly 17,000 households in Southern Nevada.
+In its first three years, Three Square’s SNAP Outreach Team provides benefit application assistance to individuals in Southern Nevada.

 - In-person and over-the-phone SNAP application assistance